SuperNova76/TopCPToolKit/docs/settings/muons.md

 `systematicsBreakdown`
 :   enables the full breakdown of efficiency SF systematics (1 NP per uncertainty source, instead of 1 NP in total).
 The default is `False`.

+`noEffSF`
+:   disables the calculation of efficiencies and scale factors.
+Experimental! only useful to test a new WP for which scale factors are not available.
+The default is `False`.

+`onlyRecoEffSF`
+:   same as `noEffSF`, but retains the ID scale factor.
+Experimental! only useful for CI tests.
+The default is `False`.

 !!! success "Registers the following variables:"
     - `select`: whether the muon passes the quality and isolation cuts
     - `reco_effSF`: the per-muon reconstruction SF